Givers

 Todd and Magdy at a gathering at a Better For Kids Academy with many Muslim children.

-“NCF worked with my attorneys and facilitated the business stock transaction,” explains Todd.
+“NCF worked with my attorneys and facilitated the business stock transaction,” Todd explains.
 “Since then, it’s been a very easy process.
 Every time we make a distribution, NCF gets their share, and then we keep ours.
 The fun part is waiting about a week and watching the money move from NCF’s side into our Giving Fund.
 Dan knows that within minutes of the money hitting our Giving Fund, I recommend a grant to Better for Kids so that the resources can continue to fund the ministry.”

-Todd says that giving this way helps him live out the concept of biblical stewardship in a tangible way: “If you really believe that God owns it all, the only obvious choice is to use a vehicle like NCF to make a physical transfer of business ownership.
+Todd says that giving this way helps him live out the concept of biblical stewardship in a tangible way: “If you really believe that God owns it all, the only obvious choice is to use a vehicle like NCF to make a physical transfer of business ownership.”

+“It’s about so much more than tax benefits,” Todd says.
 It’s transferring ownership – stock certificates – to God’s ministry.
 I would encourage other business owners to consider that.
 You can’t do it by yourself, and NCF is a great partner to have.”

 Up Next